Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering: Numerical Examples

 This number is reported in Table~\ref{table:adderresults} depending on the number $n$ of bits of the adder and the symbol types: either signed or boolean.
 An unexpected yet interesting result is obtained: The number of distinct monomials required to describe the full architecture of an $n$-bits adder is much smaller and more scalable using signed rather than boolean symbols.

 This example of a full $n$-bits adder shows the ability of s-polynotopes to describe and manipulate purely discrete expressions yielding non trivial relations and dependencies between inputs and outputs.
+Though requiring further studies, the automatic reduction if such relations could help to struggle against combinatorial explosion by gathering into continuous domains the influence of many bits/signs having a small influence on a given criterion, while keeping trace of how the most significant ones influence that criterion.
 Moreover, the polynomial representation benefits from useful simplifications made possible by dealing with typed symbols.